ffardeen/cowin-vaccine-notifier/README.md

 Please star the repo if you find the script useful!

 ## Disclaimer
 This code is intended to be helpful amidst the covid-19 pandemic.
-It should not be misused with short time delays between requests made to coWIN's official website. [cowin.gov.in]
+It should not be misused with short time delays between requests made to coWIN's official website, https://www.cowin.gov.in/